BlackYukiDTD/BlackYukiDTD.github.io/_portfolio/project1.md

 - Step 1: Refer to [game list] ().
 Select the game you want to hack data.
 - Step 2: Choose a payment method and carefully read the payment instructions.
 - Step 3: Contact me through one of the channels Facebook, Discord, Instagram ....
-- Bước 4: Wait for me to receive and handle.
+- Bước 4: Delete game> reload game.
+Wait for me to process and respond.
+(Do not enter the game until completion notification)
 - Bước 5: Completion notice!
 Done!